 Leasing offers fixed, affordable monthly rentals which can be spread over an agreed period of time.
 This makes budget planning easier, while contract and mileage terms are flexible to suit your business requirements.

 Unlike buying, which is capital intensive, business leasing is an additional line of credit, meaning you can free up money to invest in your business and ease any cash flow worries.

 According to the Money Advice Service, the value of a vehicle typically decreases between 15-35% in the first year and up to 50% or more over three years.
 However, by leasing, the depreciation risk is taken on by the vehicle’s finance provider so you don't have to worry about the depreciation or disposal of the vehicle at the end of the contract.

-With a business leasing contract, you have the option to change your vehicle every two to four years, benefiting from ever-improving technology, security and safety features found on new vehicles.
+With a business leasing contract, you have the option to change your vehicle every two to four years, benefiting from new luxury car lease deals, ever-improving technology, security and safety features found on new vehicles.

 Limited companies can recover up to 100% of the payments and VAT against their corporation tax if the vehicle is solely for business use or up to 50% if the car has some private usage.

 Maintenance and servicing can also be included in the monthly rental, helping to spread the cost and minimise downtime for drivers.
 Plus, if you chose to take out a maintenance package with your company vehicle, you can claim up to 100% back on that too.